chaseruskin/legoHDL/ROADMAP.md

 - [ ] change .lego.lock to Block.lock
 - [ ] add additional safety measures to all Block.lock files and settings.yml to ensure all legal pieces are available

-- [ ] improve list by adding an option to search (legohdl list util.m, legohdl list gfx)
+- [ ] improve list by adding an option to search (legohdl list util.m, legohdl list gfx, legohdl list .j)

 - [ ] provide meaningful feedback if a desired version for release is invalid (what's the next possible version?)
 - [ ] rewrite how config command deletes (maybe use del command with flags?)